Huotes/CommitMaker/README.md

 Evolution is God’s way of issuing upgrades.

 I have a good joke on Information Technology, but you won't get IT

+Erik Naggum: “Microsoft is not the answer.
+Microsoft is the question.
+NO is the answer.”